-MCF-Business Development is available to support eligible expenses incurred in the initial development of new maritime companies and organisations setting up in Singapore, or existing maritime companies and organisations expanding into new lines of maritime businesses, including the setting up of Research and Development Test Centres.
-MCF-Business Development is a co-funding grant scheme available to maritime players which are committed to grow and succeed in Singapore.
+MCF-Business Development is available to support eligible expenses incurred by maritime companies and organisations setting up new maritime-related businesses; expanding into new lines of maritime businesses / functions, or expanding their network of offices.
+MCF-Business Development is a co-funding grant scheme available to qualifying maritime players committed to growing and succeeding in Singapore.